supakeen/supakeen.com-weblog-source/content/reverse-shell-upgrading.rst

 The reason of why is not relevant in this article but the gist is that your command injection was not allocated a `pty`.
-We can work around that by first gaining a tty using python.
+We can work around that by first gaining a pty using python.

 .. code-block:: plain